Nyholm/NSA/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/nyholm/nsa.svg?style=flat-square)](https://packagist.org/packages/nyholm/nsa)

 This small class helps you to test your private and protected properties and methods.
-One could argue that you never should test private methods but sometimes it just makes the test code a lot cleaner an easier to write and understand.
+One could argue that you never should test private methods but sometimes it just makes the test code a lot cleaner and easier to write and understand.
 This library is all about DX.